DroidScript/Docs/files/json/README.md

 - **obj.json**:
 	The main generation source in [JSON Format](#JSON-Format)
 - **base.json**:
 	Template definitions for often needed members or parameters.
-The keys are 10 digit IDs starting with a '#' which are used in obj.json to avoid duplicated definitions.
+The keys are usually the method name - but it can be any unique identifier.
+They are used in _obj.json_ prefixed with an '#' to reference _base.json_ and avoid duplicated definitions.
 (See [Note 2](#JSON-Format-Note2))
 - **navs.json**:
 	A structure representing navigators to make it easy for users to quickly find a certain method of the scope.
 There will always be a 'All' category added which includes all scope members.<br>
     You can use one level of categorization using `"catname": ["subcat"]` or `"catname":"url"` pairs: